Avery’s Beverages releases ‘Biden Berry’, ‘Trump Tonic’ soda flavors ahead of Election Day

 NEW BRITAIN, Conn.
 (WTNH) — Local businesses are getting in on the action in advance of Election Day — including a New Britain-based soda company.

+Election Day is busy at Avery’s Beverages, with voters coming straight from the polls to get a pop for their favorite candidate.

-Avery’s Beverages has rolled out two new flavors for Election Day.
+They’ve has rolled out two new flavors for Election Day that has received national attention.
 You can choose from Democratic ‘Biden Berry’ or the Republican ‘Trump Tonic.’

+General Manager of Avery’s Beverages, Rob Metz, said, “Our Trump Tonic is a keep America great, so it’s a red grape soda, and our Biden berry is it mixed berry soda with no malarkey added.”

-The company has been making political-driven soda flavors for some time.
+This is the fourth election the company has been making political-driven soda flavors.
 Some of their past flavors include “Shutdown Swill,” “Barack O-Berry,” “Hillary Hooch,” and “Make America Grape Again.”

+“So far, we’ve predicted every election even 2016, correctly predicted based on our customers’ preference, so we’ll see what happens this year,” Metz said.

+The actual polls are open until 8 p.m.
+Tuesday, but count at Avery’s stops at 5:30 p.m.

 You can find more information on their website here.